jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 The `helloWorld` command is invokable both from the IDE (run/debug) and from the command line using `./jekaw helloWorld -name=Joe`

-You can write as many commands as you want in your Jeka class, and your project can also contain many Jeka class.
+You can write as many commands as you want in your Jeka classes, and your project can also contain many Jeka classes.
 The first Jeka class found is the default Jeka class (sorted by name/package).
-To run `doSomething` method on a class named `this.is.MyJekaCommands`a Jeka class, execute `./jekaw -JKC=MyJekaCommands doSomething`.
+To run `doSomething` method on a class named `here.is.MyJekaCommands`, execute `./jekaw -JKC=MyJekaCommands doSomething`.

 ![plot](images/scaffolded-1.png)